parisjs/parisjs-website/README.md

 ## Help section

+### Some avatars seem to be missing

+You can try running `yarn avatars:sync` to get the missing avatars if they are available and then create a pull request.

 ### How to post talks when running the app locally ?

 1. Create a GitHub OAuth app via https://github.com/settings/developers